Brittany-Reid/node_code_query/data/scripts/README.md

 These files use npm-code-snippets to mine, they were originally in that repository.
+They currently will not work, but serve as a record of how we mined the dataset.